 Heather J. Cooper

 Principal Conductor, Performance Choir Director

-Heather Cooper is Principal Conductor of Summit Choral Society, where she directs the flagship children’s ensemble of the Children's Choir Program.
-Under her direction, the choir has performed locally with the Canton Symphony and Akron Symphony in performances of Carmina Burana by Orff, Elijah by Mendelssohn, and A Midsummer Night’s Dream by Mendelssohn.
-Heather has conducted choral ensembles at some of the most famous venues in the country, including Carnegie Hall, the John F. Kennedy Center for the Performing Arts, and the Grand Ole Opry.
+Heather Cooper is Principal Conductor of Summit Choral Society, where she directs Performance Choir, the flagship children’s ensemble of the Children's Choir Program.
+Under her direction, the choir has performed across the country, including Carnegie Hall, the John F. Kennedy Center for the Performing Arts, and the Grand Ole Opry.
 The choir was invited to perform at the 2019 national conference of the Organization of American Kodaly Educators, as well as singing at the Ohio Choral Directors Conference in 2017.
 Performance Choir has appeared in concert with both the Canton Symphony and Akron Symphony

-Heather holds the Master of Music degree is in Music Education with an emphasis on the Kodaly teaching philosophy from Capital University; she also holds Bachelor of Music degrees in Piano Performance and Choral Music Education from the University of South Carolina.
+Heather holds the Master of Music degree in Music Education with an emphasis on the Kodaly teaching philosophy from Capital University; she also holds Bachelor of Music degrees in Piano Performance and Choral Music Education from the University of South Carolina.
 Heather is an experienced teacher of learners of all ages, from preschool music to collegiate students.
 Along with her husband, Britt, they are the proud parents of two children, both singers in Summit Choral Society.

 Dr. Britt Cooper

 Director of metropolitan Chorus